y-young/Qt-Snake/README.md

 ### Map Editing
 Choose the map item to edit and the type of food from control panel, left-click to add item, right-click to remove.

+## Tips

+To enjoy best experience, use 150% scaling.